Webhikers-Docs/nuxt-bootstrap-doc/README.md

 Now we have manually imported `Bootstrap` and `Bootstrap-Vue` into our project and made the styles available globally.
 If we would import that code in every component, we would also compile the whole `Bootstrap` code again and again, which would result in a heavy assets download for the browser and a bad user experience.

-WIth this configuration though, we're not able to use `Bootstrap` variables and mixins in our components, so let's see how to fix that:
+With this configuration though, we're not able to use `Bootstrap` variables and mixins in our components, so let's see how to fix that:

 ## 5. Import, use and overwrite `Bootstrap` variables and register your own scss ressources for usage in your components: